bscript07/reactjs-blog-app/README.md

 - **Author**: Can create, edit, and delete their own posts.
 - **Reader**: Can view posts and interact with content.

-## Troubleshooting

-- **Forgot Password**: Use the "Forgot Password" link on the login page to reset your password.
-- **Account Issues**: Contact support if you encounter any issues with your account.

 ## Contact Us

 For further assistance or feedback, please reach out to our support team at [support@example.com](mailto:support@example.com).

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---